Simulation of MAPS and a MAPS-based Inner Tracker for the Super Tau-Charm Facility

 \subsection{Discussion}

 Based on the simulation results presented in the previous sections, both the ``HR epi'' and ``N blanket'' processes demonstrate good detection performance.
 However, after considering process robustness and cost, the ``HR epi'' process is selected as the baseline for the STCF application.

 Within this process, an enlarged pixel size with active n-well connection design further improves the charge collection efficiency inside the pixel with an anticipated spatial resolution meeting the requirements.
+Since the dominant source of power consumption arises from timestamp distribution, this geometry helps reduce the number of readout channels and thus maintain low power consumption.
+At the same time, it provides sufficient area for integrating more complex in-pixel circuitry for timing measurements, aligning well with the requirements of the STCF MAPS.

-Importantly, this design enables the integration of more complex in-pixel circuitry while maintaining low power consumption with a reduced number of readout channels, which closely match the requirements for the STCF MAPS.
-One probable concern with this design is the large sensor capacitance (refer to Section~\ref{TCAD}).
+One potential concern with this design is the large sensor capacitance (refer to Section~\ref{TCAD}).
 To address this, special attention should be given to the analog front-end circuitry to ensure stable performance despite the increased input capacitance.
-Spectre-based simulation of the front-end circuitry show that a nominal pixel threshold of \SI{310}{e^-}, with an equivalent noise charge (ENC) of \SI{11}{e^-} and a threshold dispersion of \SI{5.7}{e^-} is achievable under a sensor capacitance of \SI{40}{fF}.
-These results indicate that both high detection efficiency and high signal-to-noise ratio can be achieved simultaneously.
+Spectre-based simulation of the circuitry shows that a nominal pixel threshold of \SI{310}{e^-}, with an equivalent noise charge (ENC) of \SI{11}{e^-} and a threshold dispersion of \SI{5.7}{e^-} is achievable under a sensor capacitance of \SI{40}{fF} assuming TowerJazz \SI{180}{nm} CMOS technology, together with a power consumption of \SI{55.7}{mW/cm^2}.
+Notably, even though the strip-like pixels exhibit more than an order of magnitude higher capacitance compared to standard small-pitch pixels, the achievable threshold remains moderate---for instance, comparing to the ALPIDE sensor operating at 100-\SI{150}{e^-}.
+This confirms the effectiveness of a dedicated front-end circuit design tailored to this sensor geometry.
+For a more detailed description of the circuit design and its performance, readers are referred to Ref.~\cite{XUAN2025170725}.

+These results demonstrate that, by jointly optimizing the sensor and the readout electronics, both high detection efficiency and low power consumption can be achieved simultaneously.
 Consequently, the ``HR epi'' process with the active n-well connect strip-like pixel has been chosen as the preferred design for the STCF inner tracker performance study in the following section.